Cold Harbor (Severance): Plot

 In the birthing cabin, Mark's outie and innie communicate with each other by recording messages with a camcorder and having Mark walk in and out of the severed room to respond.

-Mark's outie, Devon and Cobel explain the plan to rescue Gemma from the testing floor and use the evidence of her kidnapping to take down Lumon.
+Mark's outie, Devon, and Cobel explain the plan to rescue Gemma from the testing floor and use the evidence of her kidnapping to take down Lumon.
 Mark's innie argues that reintegration will result in him losing his identity and autonomy; he grows agitated when he realizes that since Helena would never reintegrate with her innie Helly, taking down Lumon would effectively mean ending Helly's life.
 Cobel reveals to Mark's innie that every MDR file he completes creates a new innie for Gemma, and that Cold Harbor is the last, after which Lumon will extract Gemma's chip from her brain, killing her in the process.
 When she insists that Mark is merely being used by the Eagans and has no future with Helly, Mark storms off, demanding to reawaken on the severed floor.

 The next day, Dylan returns to find that his outie has deferred a decision on his resignation request to him, saying his existence makes him feel happy.
 Mark arrives on the severed floor and completes the Cold Harbor file with Helly by his side.
 Milchick and an animatronic statue of Kier Eagan congratulate Mark.
+During the congratulatory ovation to Mark S, Kier Egan's Animatronic starts to demoralize Milchick, going as far as calling him "Seth".
 Milchick performs with a marching band from the Choreography & Merriment department.
 Helly distracts Milchick and traps him in the bathroom while Mark searches for the elevator to the testing floor.
 Dylan arrives at MDR and helps Helly hold off Milchick by barricading the bathroom door with a vending machine.